rfly-openha/documents/2_tutorial/doc_disturbance_rejection_kang.md

 >>> doc_disturbance_rejection_kang(A, B, D, Sw)

-6.000000000000201
+5.999999999999998

 ```

 ## Input Arguments

-`A` —— State matrix of the state space equation, which is n-by-n.
+`A` —— System transition matrix of the state-space model of an LTI system, specified as an n-by-n square matrix.

 ---

-`B` —— Input matrix of the state space equation, which is n-by-p.
+`B` —— Input coefficient matrix of the state-space model of an LIT system, specified as an n-by-r matrix.

 ---

-`D` —— Matrix with proper dimension.
+`D` —— Disturbance matrix, specified as an n-by-l matrix.

 ---

-`Sw` —— Covariance matrix of disturbance vector $\omega$, with proper dimension.
+`Sw` —— Covariance matrix of disturbance vectors, specified as an l-by-l square matrix.

 ## References